Mattie Parker: Tenure

 Mattie Parker has repeatedly stated that education and school reform was a priority for her term as mayor of Fort Worth.
 She claims that not all students have an equitable chance at a quality education in Fort Worth.
 In the twelve school districts that service Fort Worth, Parker's "number one priority" is that every student has an equal chance at success.
 She has contributed to education nonprofits and aided in the hiring of a new Fort Worth ISD Schools Superintendent.

 During her time in office, she has also secured the federal allocation of $400 million towards the Central City Flood Control Project, an initiative led by the federal government to help prevent flooding in downtown Fort Worth.

 As Mayor of Fort Worth, Parker in association with the Texas Blockchain Council, helped Fort Worth to become the first city in the U.S. to mine bitcoin.

+Controversy regarding data centers

+The 2026 fillings with the Texas Ethics Commission shows the mayor's husband, David Parker, as a registered lobbyist for Data Center Coalition, which has been advocating for data centers in Texas.
+While both the mayor and her husband have strongly denied any conflict of interest, David Parker reported compensation income of at least one penny in 2026.
+This has come under further scrutiny as Fort Worth lacks a formal independent ethics committee.
+Community and ethics scholars are asking the Mayor to recuse herself from data center votes.